Are Flea Prevention Treatments Safe for Dogs?

 The jury is still out on the question “Are flea prevention treatments safe for dogs?”
 And, with so many kinds of flea prevention products on the market including shampoos, collars, sprays, spot-ons, dust, pills, chews and natural repellents, pet owners are left in a quandary.
 They are asking if natural flea prevention is better than chemical or pesticidal-based treatments, and how to decide what’s right for their pet.
 The differences between chemical and natural flea prevention are many.
 This article will show you the latest findings so you may have a better understanding with respect to the question are flea prevention treatments safe for dogs.

 First, it’s important to understand that chemical and pesticidal flea killing products for pets are regulated by either the Federal Drug Administration (FDA) because they are considered drugs or the Environmental Protection Agency (EPA) because they are considered pesticides.
 Both agencies try to keep up to date on if and how flea treatments affect dogs, humans and the environment.
 They are the regulatory arm that the public depends on in determining are flea prevention treatments safe for dogs.
-Natural flea repellents are not regulated because they are not considered a drug nor pesticide.
+Natural flea repelents are not regulated because they are not considered a drug or pesticide.
+For example, PawPurity’s Flea & Tick Shampoo and Flea & Tick Spray use rosemary, yucca, cedarwood, aloe vera, lemongrass and thyme to keep pests away.

 FDA and EPA Regulations – A Continuous Struggle to Keep Flea Prevention Treatments Safe